JoanCharmant/quill-blender/docs/import.md

 ### Grease Pencil v2 and v3
 Grease Pencil v2 (Blender 4.2 and below) and v3 (Blender 4.3 and above) are supported.
 If you find any anomalous behavior please report the problem.

+### Import as Curve

+When importing paint layers as Curve objects, the paint strokes are converted to polyline splines.
+Only the point positions are retained.
+Animation is not supported, only the first drawing is imported.

+This option is mainly used to attach other objects to Quill strokes using the "Follow Path" constraint.
+This can be used for example to attach a Blender camera to a trajectory that was drawn in Quill.

 ## Quill camera layers